Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Tap a card to add note • Use the highlight Listen button to play the full section

-Regulating Act (1773): Established Supreme Court at Calcutta with wide jurisdiction over Europeans and Indians.
+Regulating Act (1773): This landmark Act established the Supreme Court at Calcutta (Fort William) as the first formal superior court, primarily with jurisdiction over British subjects and Company employees.

 Fun Facts

-Macaulay’s codification introduced English legal ideas but retained Hindu and Muslim personal laws.
+Macaulay’s codification introduced English legal ideas but carefully retained Hindu and Muslim personal laws (e.g., marriage, inheritance) to avoid social backlash.

 Mains Key Points

-The British judiciary institutionalised rule of law and codified laws, creating uniformity across India.
+The British judiciary institutionalised rule of law and codified laws , creating legal uniformity and predictability across India, which was beneficial for modern society.

-Yet, it remained elitist and inaccessible to the masses — favouring colonial interests.
+Yet, it remained fundamentally elitist and inaccessible to the masses, often serving as an instrument to uphold colonial land policies and suppress dissent.

-It became both an instrument of control and a lasting institutional legacy for modern India’s legal system.
+The system evolved into both an instrument of control and a lasting institutional legacy for modern India’s legal structure.

 Prelims Strategy Tips